Lubrication and Tribology

 Contractor: "Just grease"

-I asked if it was H1 food standard (we were in a food factory), it was as if I was now speaking a different language by the look on his face; we then had a chat about food risks and compliance.
+I asked if it was H1 food standard (we were in a food factory) it was as if I was now speaking a foreign language by the look on his face; we then had a chat about food safety, consumer risks and BRC compliance.

-I lent him a grease gun with H1 grease loaded, we had a further discussion about the amount of grease he was applying to the bearings and why that was important.
+I lent him a controlled grease gun with the correct specification of H1 grease loaded, we had a further discussion about the amount of grease he was applying to the bearings and why that was important.

-Most of the equipment I have ever looked after has rotating elements, these can be the weak point in an overall system, this I know not just from experience but from the good work that those have done before me.
+Most of the equipment I have ever looked after has rotating elements, these are often the weak point in an overall system, this I know not just from experience but from the good work that those have done before me.

-You need to understand that bearings can fail early because of a number of failure modes, the main one being over or under lubrication, some studies report as much as 80% of all bearing failures are from lubrication alone.
+We need to understand that bearings can fail early because of a number of failure modes, the main one being over or under lubrication, some studies report as much as 55% of all bearing failures are down to lubrication alone.

 From my experience the failures I have witnessed have been due to too much load, heat, debris or liquid ingress.
-Sometimes the load and heat has been due improper mounting or to compacted grease, sometimes no grease at all, so it is important.
+Sometimes the load and heat has been due to improper mounting or old compacted grease, sometimes no grease at all.

-It's even more important when we ask our front line operators to take on the task of lubrication, it's definitely the right thing to do and I support TPM with operator training and mentoring.
+It's even more important when we ask our front line operators to take on the lubrication tasks, it's definitely the right thing to do and I support TPM with operator training and mentoring.

 In fact I would stretch that training to include the skilled trades as you don't know what you don't know!

-Having formulated and implemented a Lubrication Strategy as part of a CBM plan working alongside a Predictive program, I found that one fed the other, the more outputs from the predictive tools I gathered, the more the existing lubrication could be reduced in some areas and enhanced in others.
+Having formulated and implemented a Lubrication Strategy as part of a CBM plan working alongside a predictive program, I found that one fed the other, the more outputs from the instruments I gathered, the more the existing lubrication could be reduced in some areas and enhanced in others.
+This was just the start.

 Me: "What type of grease are you using in your grease gun?"